RiS3-Lab/SHiFT/README.md

 # C. Video Demo of SHiFT fuzzing the testing program

-This video shows the complete process starting from a template pre-configured to fuzz the test.c file documented in our paper.
+This video shows the complete process starting from a template pre-configured to fuzz the test.c file (Synthetic benchmark) documented in our paper.

 <a href="https://user-images.githubusercontent.com/16860024/190512345-a374573a-7188-4b99-a8da-6c65e75ccc1a.webm" title="SHiFT Demo"><img src="./pictures/demo.png" alt="SHiFT fuzzing campaign vide demo" /></a>